EndPointCorp/end-point-blog/2013/06/20/debugging-obscure-postgres-problems.html.md

 for the pg_ctl command.
 We need a few flags to make things easier.

 The first flag is “-f”, which tells strace to follow forked processes.
-Without this, we would simply strace pg_ctl itself—and we need to strace the postmaster process instead.
+Without this, we would simply strace pg_ctl itself—​and we need to strace the postmaster process instead.
 As we want to be able to look at the output in an editor, we also add the “-o” flag to send all strace output to an output file.
 We also take the opportunity to upgrade “-f” to “-ff”, which tells strace to